dcmoura/spyql/README.md

 SQL provides the structure of the query, while Python is used to define expressions, bringing along a vast ecosystem of packages.

-SpyQL is blazingly fast and memory efficient.
+SpyQL is fast and memory efficient.
 Take a look at the [benchmarks with GB-size JSON data](notebooks/json_benchmark.ipynb) (best viewed on Colab).

 ## SpyQL command-line tool